inukshuk/bibtex-ruby/README.md

 		$ rake rdoc
 		$ rake test

-Or, alternatively, fork the [project on github][http://github.com/inukshuk/bibtex-ruby.git].
+Or, alternatively, fork the [project on github](http://github.com/inukshuk/bibtex-ruby.git).

 Requirements
 ------------

-* The parser generator [+racc+][http://i.loveruby.net/en/projects/racc/] is required to generate parser.
+* The parser generator [`racc'](http://i.loveruby.net/en/projects/racc/) is required to generate parser.
-* The +minitest+ gem is required to run the tests in older Ruby versions (prior to 1.9).
+* The `minitest' gem is required to run the tests in older Ruby versions (prior to 1.9).
-* The +json+ gem is required on older ruby versions for JSON export.
+* The `json' gem is required on older ruby versions for JSON export.

 Usage
 -----

 It is very easy to use BibTeX-Ruby.
-You can use the class method +BibTeX::Bibliography.open+ to open a '.bib' file.
-Normally, BibTeX-Ruby will discard all content outside of regular BibTeX elements; however, if you wish to include everything, simply add +:include => [:meta_comments]+ to your invocation of +BibTeX::Bibliography.open+.
+You can use the class method `BibTeX::Bibliography.open' to open a '.bib' file.
+Normally, BibTeX-Ruby will discard all content outside of regular BibTeX elements; however, if you wish to include everything, simply add `:include => [:meta_comments]' to your invocation of `BibTeX::Bibliography.open'.

 Once BibTeX-Ruby has parsed your '.bib' file, you can easily access individual entries.
-For example, if your bibliography object +bib+ contained the following entry:
+For example, if your bibliography object `bib' contained the following entry:

 		@book[pickaxe,
 		  address = [Raleigh, North Carolina],